Spring Cleaning Guide

 - Move everything off of the surface (place in different room and purge more if possible!)

-- Use your guide for “how-to’s" on cleaning said surface (The Glitter Guide and Real Simple are my faves!)
+- Use your guide for “how-to’s" on cleaning said surface (The Glitter Guide and Jen Reviews are my faves!)

 - Put items back in the same vicinity, but in a new way that is visually appealing (Pinterest offers endless inspirational examples)